bonitasoft/bonita-doc/md/rest-api-authorization.md

 ```

 To specify a dynamic check for a method and resource, uncomment the line and add the conditions.
-If you specify a condition that calls a Groovy script, add the script to the `bonita-home\engine-server\work\tenants\[tenantId]\security-scripts` folder.
+If you specify a condition that calls a Groovy script, add the script to the `tenant_security_scripts` folder.
+Then use the [plaform setup tool](BonitaBPM_platform_setup.md) to save the changes.

 #### Example dynamic check script